vidyagames998/vidyagames998.github.io/dw1/index.md

 ![](images/MetalGreymon.gif)

 Greymon can evolve into Metal Greymon with <=10 care mistakes, 60 weight, and 95 discipline.
-While much easier to evolve the strongest move you will have access to until the last bosses of the game will be Megaton Punch.
+While much easier to evolve the strongest move you will have access to until the last bosses of the game will be Megaton Punch (9%).
 You may wish to do option 1 and then overfeed and scold to evolve around day 11.

 ### Option 3